nitr80/SocialMediaAppBackend/README.md

 ## Configuration

-Application configuration can be provided through `appsettings.json`, environment variables, or the ASP.NET Core development configuration.
+Application configuration can be provided through `appsettings.json`.

 For local development, configure the required JWT and database settings before starting the application.